 https://edis.ifas.ufl.edu/publication/SS585, UF/IFAS introduction to biochar and its uses in agriculture

 https://www.rhs.org.uk/soil-composts-mulches/biochar.
-Biochar over view and use in gardens from the Royal Horticultural Society of Great Britain (RHS).
+Biochar overview and use in gardens from the Royal Horticultural Society of Great Britain (RHS).

 https://climate.mit.edu/explainers/biochar.
 A good explanation of how biochar works to sequester carbon dioxide over centuries.